 You may be in love with the continuous feed, but it’s not the best when you are using the septic tank.
 You will need a batch feed when you are using the septic tank.

 The continuous feed works by running the disposal every time you clean.
-So, the batch feed will reduce the amount of waste that goes in to the tank every time.
+So, the batch feed will reduce the amount of waste that goes into the tank every time.
 In fact, it even works best if you have a smaller system.

 The grinding ability

 While we have the HP of most of the garbage disposal units being ½ HP it can work even if it had 1/3 HP.
 The only challenge is to have a high rotation speed of 2600RPM.
-If you can have the motor that will reach the full speed fast, then that’s even better.
+If you can have a motor that will reach the full speed fast, then that’s even better.

 The size of the chamber matters too if it is compatible with the septic tank size.

 What is the waste size you usually produce?